KRBE: Early days (1959–1973)

-Top 40 KRBE (1974–81)
+Top 40 KRBE (1973–1981)

+In January 1973, KRBE stunted by playing Gary Glitter's "Rock And Roll Part II" for two days before launching a contemporary rock format.
 In the mid-1970s, KRBE took on the moniker of "Bump & Boogie", and developed a "Rock 40" format, with some dance-oriented tunes included.
 The studios were located on Westpark above the ACCA recording studios.
 At this time, it was owned by a movie theater company, the General Cinema Corporation.
 Bob Fauser, who had been Sales Manager at WNBC in New York City became the General Manager.
 Clay Gish became the program director in 1974, and launched a run that lasted until 1980.
 Mike Krehel became the Chief Engineer during that time and gave KRBE its "Flame Thrower" signature sound.

-KRBE disc jockeys included Kenny Miles hosting "Miles in the Morning", Matt "The Man the Mighty" Quinn, Roger W.W.W.
+KRBE disc jockeys included Kenny Miles hosting "Miles in the Morning", Matt "The Man the Mighty Quinn" Guinn, Roger W.W.W.
 Garrett, Dwight "Shotgun" Cook, "The Original Rock 'n' Roll Wizard" Ron Haney, and Tom "Rivers" Yarbrough.
 During this period, KRBE became the first Top 40 FM station in a large radio market to beat the dominant AM Top 40 station, topping KILT in the Arbitron ratings.
 In 1975, KRBE moved from Kirby Lane to the Caldwell Banker Building overlooking Interstate 610 at Westheimer Road across from The Galleria.
 Around this time, KRBE was purchased by Lake Huron Broadcasting.

 KRBE was ranked "Station of the Year" by Bobby Poe magazine, and in 1979, was named "Major Market Rock Station of the Year", and Clay Gish was named "Major Market Rock Program Director of the Year" by Billboard Magazine.

-In the late 1970s, KRBE billed itself under one of two nicknames, "Super Rock 104 KRBE" and "Houston's Super Rock", playing a mixture of top 40 and rock hits.
+In the late 1970s, KRBE billed itself under one of two nicknames, "Super Rock 104 KRBE" and "Houston's Super Rock", playing a mixture of Top 40 and rock hits.
 The station was considered among the leading Top 40 stations in the U.S. The DJ lineup included Kenny Miles (Miles in the Morning), Barry Kaye (formerly of KHJ Los Angeles), and veteran CC McCartney, Roger W.W.W.
-Garrett, Matt "The Man the Mighty" Quinn, The Catfish, Jon Kelly, Dayna Steele and Bunny Taylor, KRBE's first female DJ.
-In October 1981, KRBE flipped to an Adult Contemporary format as "FM 104 KRBE".
+Garrett, Matt "The Mighty Quinn" Guinn, The Catfish, Jon Kelly, Dayna Steele and Bunny Taylor, KRBE's first female DJ.
+In October 1981, KRBE flipped to an adult contemporary format as "FM 104 KRBE".